Punasa

 Punasa is a town and a Nagar panchayat in Khandwa district of Madhya Pradesh, India.
 It is also a Tehsil Headquarter.

 Geography

 Punasa is located at and has an average elevation of 244 m.

-Punasa is an ancient city, with many places of worship, like many other cities in India.
-The city is over a thousand years old and is surrounded by a forest in the Narmada river valley.
+Punasa is an ancient town, with many places of worship, like many other cities in India.
+The town is over a thousand years old and is surrounded by a forest in the Narmada river valley.
 It is 120 km from Indore, the commercial capital of the state.

 Demographics

 It had a total population of 7,225 as per the 2011 Census of India.

 Indira Sagar Dam

 The Indira Sagar Dam is a multipurpose project of the state Madhya Pradesh on the Narmada River at the town of Narmada Nagar, Punasa in the Khandwa district of Madhya Pradesh in India.
 The foundation stone of the project was laid by late Smt Indira Gandhi, former Prime Minister of India on 23 October 1984.
 The construction of the main dam started in 1992.
 The downstream projects of ISP are Omkareshwar, Maheshwar, and Sardar Sarovar Project.
 To build it, a town of 22,000 people and 100 villages were displaced.